 (c) Analysis and treatment of any low back/pelvis/hip dysfunction which may be a contributing factor

-(b) To control for improper foot mechanics and reduce compensatory movements (due to pain or limping), to reduce point pressures, to provide shock absorption and to reduce stress on the inside arch of the foot
+(b) To control for improper foot mechanics and reduce compensatory movements (due to pain or limping), to reduce pressure points, to provide shock absorption

 7. Massage Therapy:

-(a) Massage of the plantar fascia and the muscles at the back of the leg
+(a) Massage/release of the plantar fascia and the muscles at the back of the leg

 (b) Myofascial release of lower limb and soft foot tissue